ioof-holdings/redux-subspace/docs/advanced/ScopingActions.md

 # Scoping Actions

-When [namespacing](/docs/basics/Namespacing.md), actions are automatically scoped to the the relative namespace of the subspace they are dispatched from.
+When [namespacing](/docs/basics/Namespacing.md), actions are automatically scoped to the relative namespace of the subspace they are dispatched from.
 Sometimes, it is necessary to dispatch actions with specific scoping requirements.

 ## Global Actions